 New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-8 Design collector arterials that go through residential neighborhoods to reduce traffic impacts and to support the existing residential character.
 Note: Redundant with policies TR-47 and TR-48.
-UD-2 UD-27 Integrate high quality and inviting public and semi- public ly accessible open spaces into major development.
+UD-2 UD-27 Integrate high quality and inviting public open spaces and semi-publicly accessible privately owned open spaces into major development.
 Note: Updated terminology.
-UD-3 UD-58 Provide a systemnetwork of public places of various sizes and types throughout the community with a variety of experiences and accommodations.
+UD-3 UD-58 Provide a systemnetwork of public places of various sizes and types throughout the community with that create a variety of experiences and accommodations.
 Note: Updated to clarify policy intent.
 UD-4 UD-9 Enhance the appearance of all neighborhoods with targeted city programs and right-of-way improvements.
 Note: Updated to emphasize that this applies to all neighborhoods.
-UD-5 UD-23 Encourage excellence in architecture, site designthe use of high-quality and workmanship, and durability indurable building materials to enrich the appearance of that have a development's surroundingssense of permanence.
+UD-5 UD-23 Encourage excellence in architecture, site designthe use of high-quality and workmanship, and durability indurable building materials to enrich the appearance of that contribute to excellence in architecture and have a development's surroundingssense of permanence.
 Note: Updated to remove subjective language.
 UD-6 UD-24 Encourage the creation and preservation of iconic visual reference points and gateway elements in the community through innovative site and building designs.
 Note: Updated to combine (old number) UD-85 and UD-6.
 UD-85 Identify vista points and landmarks such as major trees, buildings and landforms to preserve as Bellevue develops.
 Note: Included in UD-6.